-RIVER RANGER INDEX (RRI) CLASS RIVER STATUS MOUTH GUIDE SCORE ( • • )
+RIVER RANGER INDEX (RRI) CLASS RIVER STATUS MOUTH GUIDE SCORE \bigcirc

-River Monitoring
+River monitoring

-River monitoring can be done using 3 methods.
-They are Physical, Chemical and Biological monitoring.
-Each of them will give you a index to calculate the River Ranger Index (RRI) which represents the health of a stream/river.
+River monitoring can be done using three (3) methods.
+They are Physical monitoring, Chemical monitoring and Biological monitoring.
+Each of them will give you a index to calculate the River Ranger Index (RRI) which represents the health of a stream / river.

-Physical Monitoring
+Physical monitoring